waldesem/Web-Personal-DB/README.md

 ### The main technology stack used in this project includes:

-- Python;
+- Python3;
+- APIFlask a lightweight Python web API framework based on Flask and marshmallow-code projects;
-- Flask (APIFlask) as the web server;
+- Gunicorn as HTTP server;
-- Flask-JWT-Extended for authorization;,
+- Flask-JWT-Extended as a tool for authorization;
-- Flask-SQLAlchemy (SQLAlchemy) as ORM and database;
+- Flask-SQLAlchemy as tool that adds support for SQLAlchemy;
-- Flask-Marshmallow (Marshmallow) as validation and serialization of data;
+- Flask-Marshmallow as integration layer for Flask and marshmallow (an object serialization/deserialization library);
+- Flask-Migrate as a tool that handles SQLAlchemy database migrations using Alembic;
 - Vue3 as the frontend and Vite as Frontend Tooling
 - Bootstrap 5 as the UI framework.